Chapter 2:

 I wanted to say something reassuring, something friendly, something normal.
 But she looked at me like I was a person she should avoid.
 Not “dislike”, but “avoid”.
 As if I represented a whole world she didn’t want to touch.

 ‘…I really do need to work on introductions,’ I muttered.
-‘I could use a friend like her.’
+‘I didn’t even have the chance to ask for her name.’

 I’ve done outreaches for as long as I could remember and had interacted with different walks of life.
 I could tell by now through a person’s gaze those who grateful with what they had, those hurting, and those in the middle.
-Her eyes told me nothing.
+Her eyes were deep, but they told me nothing.

 She treated me like just a normal man.
 Well, maybe not normal.
-She didn’t stare at me, even though her eyes threw daggers whenever we made eye contact.
-Didn’t blush.
+She didn’t stare at me to admire me.
+She even threw daggers whenever we made eye contact.
+She didn’t blush.
 Didn’t ask for a picture.
 Didn’t even smile the polite “you’re handsome but I’m holy” smile I usually got from church members.

 It was unsettling and a bit refreshing.
 And quite strangely, intriguing.
 I walked back to the priest’s dorm thinking about her more than I should have.